The fairytale is over.

 This is a blend of children’s family fiction and horror.
 So is Doctor Who.
 The difference is that Doctor Who has to do that within the confines of family viewing, whereas American McGee’s Alice could go all out with it.

 The game came with an illustrated booklet, a work of fiction written from the point of view of a doctor in the asylum, in the form of diary entries.
 It is a magnificent piece of work before you even get to the game.
 One day somebody will see sense and make a film version of Alice like this.
-In the meantime, the closest we can get is to enjoy the original trailer for the game:

 A sequel followed in 2011: Alice Madness Returns.
 I only found out about it recently, so another surreal adventure awaits… RP